SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Types like structures, tuples, and enumerations are made up of individual constituent values, such as a structure's properties or a tuple's elements.
-Because these are value types, mutation to any piece of the value is a mutation to the whole value --- this means read or write access to one of the properties requires read or write access to the whole value.
+Because these are value types, mutating any piece of the value mutates the whole value --- this means read or write access to one of the properties requires read or write access to the whole value.